 4. Add the coconut milk and stir to incorporate, then add the cauliflower florets, coating them well.
 Give the pan a shake to allow any lentils to slip back into the liquid.
 Increase heat, bring to a simmer, cover, and simmer gently over med-low heat, until lentils are softened and cauliflower is fork-tender, about 10 minutes.

-5. Remove lid and let some of the liquid cook off, about 3-4 more minutes.
+5. Remove the lid and let some of the liquid cook off, about 3-4 more minutes.
 Carefully stir in spinach.
 Taste, adjust seasonings.
 Add a squeeze of lemon if you like.

-6. Garnish with cilantro or scallions and if you made the extra tempering oil ( see notes), spoon this over top before serving.
+6. Garnish with cilantro or scallions and if you made the extra tempering oil (see notes), spoon this over top before serving.

 7. Serve with naan bread or basmati rice, or on its own in a bowl like a stew.